Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Setter/10_ExampleDoc.md

 ##Example

-We can set with a setkeyvariable as a dict like if it has the keystr "SetKeyVariable"
+We can have also the dict like setting with 'GetKeyVariable' and 'SetKeyVariable'